LucaCanali/Miscellaneous/Spark_Notes/Spark_Executors_Kerberos_HowTo.md

 # Recipe:
-Tested on: Apache Spark 1.6, 2.0 and 2.1 + YARN/Hadoop 2.6.0 (CDH)
+Tested on: Apache Spark 1.6, 2.0, 2.1, 2.2 + YARN/Hadoop (CDH 5)

-1. Use `kinit` to get the Kerberos TGT in the credential cache file use `klist -l` to get the path of the credential cache file.
-A typical default path value is: /tmp/krb5cc_$UID
+0. Optional step: set KRB5CCNAME on the client/driver.
+Note: use `klist -l` to get the path of the credential cache file.

-2. This is an optional step: set KRB5CCNAME on the client/driver machine.
 Example:
 `export KRB5CCNAME=/tmp/krb5cc_$UID`

-3. Distribute the credential cache and set the KRB5CCNAME variable on the executors.
+1. `kinit` to get the Kerberos TGT in the credential cache file if not already there.

-Examples when using spark-submit/pyspark/spark-shell:
+2. Distribute the executors the credential cache file and set the KRB5CCNAME variable.
+Examples:

 ```bash
 spark-shell --master yarn --files $KRB5CCNAME#krbcache --conf spark.executorEnv.KRB5CCNAME='FILE:$PWD/krbcache'